theoboiss/deep-agora-doc/Meeting minutes/28092022_specifs_meeting.md

 ## Use cases

-The software is used for 2 typical scenarios:
+The software is typically used for 2 cases:
-- extract content items and store them in a file system using:
+- to extract all content items of a document.
-- - a hierarchical structure: "results" directory -> one directory per content type -> one subdirectory per image -> thumbnail images
-- - an explicit naming convention: locate thumbnail from name, for example: 1.10.5.1.5 (page.parag.line.word.character), 1.1 (dropped capital letter 1 of page 1)
+These items can then be used by the Retro OCR software to recognise characters.
+- to extract only figures such as dropped capital letters and banners.
+These figures can be stored in a database such as the CESR's Base de Typographie de la Renaissance (BaTyR) for renaissance typography, in order to study their history and thus that of their creators.

 ## To change